Tattooed female figurine

 Tattooed female figurine.
 Penn Museum.
 ES 482

-While the textual record from ancient Egypt makes no direct reference to the practice, it has long been recognised that the ancient Egyptians indeed tattooed themselves; there is much iconographic evidence, as well as a number of tattooed desiccated human remains.
+While the written record from Ancient Egypt makes no specific mention of the practice, it has been widely acknowledged that the Ancient Egyptians did tattoo themselves; there is extensive iconographic evidence, as well as a handful of tattooed human remains, which date to as early as the Pre Dynastic Egyptian age.